aryaghan-mutum/AutomateCalculator/README.md

 ### Project Description
 * Built a functioning calculator using Html, Css and JavaScvript
-* Used Selenium with Java in the backend to select browser platform, navigate to the link and
+* Used Selenium with Java in the backend to select browser platform, navigate to the link.
-* Wrote test case using TestNG to automate and verify the funcationality of the calculator.
+* Wrote test cases using TestNG to automate and validate the funcationality of the calculator.

 ###### Packages used:
 * Selenium WebDriver